How I got into freelancing

 First the evenings out were cut down.
 Then the weekend trips.
 Eventually me and my girlfriend shared a single plate of food at a restaurant in her university to make the money last longer.
 I was still happy being there, but my time was noticeably running out.

-And then the big bang happened.
-Without going into too much detail about everything that transpired, eventually we were asked to stay away from my girlfriend's house for the rest of my trip.
-This was in the first half of June.
-And so we did.
-We hopped on a bus and travelled to some places in Northern Luzon, we stayed at the cheapest hotels possible and spent our evenings eating cheap takeout from 7/11 and watching Gilmore Girls.
-Two weeks later we returned to Manila when finally the decision was made that perhaps I should rebook my flight and return to home earlier.
+Eventually me and my girlfriend hopped on a bus and travelled to some places in Northern Luzon, we stayed at the cheapest hotels possible and spent our evenings eating cheap takeout from 7/11 and watching Gilmore Girls.
+Two weeks later we returned to Manila when finally the decision was made that perhaps I should rebook my flight to save whatever I had left and return to home earlier.
 And so I did.

 By this time I had someone reach out to me on Twitter.
 He asked if I would be willing to help him develop a few things.
 Apparently he had followed me since way back when I still dabbled in game development and had my old job.
 We were scheduled to call for a first time soon after I left the country.